YanchWare/fractal-samples/azure/README.md

 Consult the main [README](../README.md) for details on how to set up your environment to be able to run our projects.

 The simplest way to use these samples is to build them from the parent project.
-If for instance you would like to build and run the ask-full-example you could do it running the following commands from the current directory:
+If for instance you would like to build and run the `aks-full-example` you could do it by running the following two commands from the current directory:

 ```bash
 mvn clean compile assembly:single -pl shared-config,aks-full-sample